 \section{Problem setup}

-Our problem setting is causal inference with missing outcomes.
-We discuss extensions to a setting where outcomes are measured in a high-dimensional contextual variable $\tilde{Y}$, such as images or text.
+We study causal inference with missing outcomes, where a simpler ground truth outcome $Y\in\mathbb{R}$ can be revealed via annotation of a more complex observation thereof (e.g., text or images), denoted $\tilde{Y}$.
+We also discuss extensions to a setting where we can use $\tilde{Y}$ to enhance nuisance function estimation.

 In both cases, we assume the ground-truth data-generating process follows that of standard causal inference.
-A data instance $(X,Z,Y(Z)),$ includes covariates $X\in\mathcal{X}$, a binary treatment $Z\in\{0,1\}$, and potential outcomes $Y(Z)$ in the Neyman-Rubin potential outcome framework.
-We only observe $Y(Z)$ for the realized treatment assignment $Z$ and assume the usual stable unit value treatment assumption (SUTVA). \textit{If} the ground-truth data were observed, we would have a standard causal inference task at hand, so the key challenge is its \textit{missingness}.
-We let $R\in\{0,1\}$ denote the presence ($R=1$) or absence ($R=0$) of the outcome $Y$.
-Therefore, our observational dataset for estimation is $(X,Z,R,RY)$, i.e. with missing outcomes.
-For causal identification, we generally proceed under the following assumptions: \begin{assumption}[Treatment ignorability] $Y(Z) \independent Z \mid X.$ \end{assumption}
+The ground-truth data $(X,Z,Y(Z))$ includes covariates $X\in\mathcal{X}$, a binary treatment $Z\in\{0,1\}$, and potential outcomes $Y(Z)$ in the Neyman-Rubin potential outcome framework.
+We only observe $Y(Z)$ for the historically-assigned $Z$ and assume the usual stable unit value treatment assumption (SUTVA). \textit{If} all ground-truth outcomes were observed, estimation would reduce to the standard causal setting; the key challenge is missingness.
+Let $R\in\{0,1\}$ denote the presence ($R=1$) or absence ($R=0$) of the outcome $Y$.
+The \textit{observed} dataset is $(X,Z,R,RY)$, i.e. with missing outcomes. (\Cref{tab:notation} in the appendix summarizes notation.)
+Causal identification relies on the following assumptions: \begin{assumption}[Treatment ignorability \citep{hernan2025causal}] $Y(Z) \independent Z \mid X.$ \end{assumption}

-\begin{assumption}[$R$-ignorability] $R \independent Y(Z) \mid Z,X$ \end{assumption} \Cref{asn-tx-ignorability}, or unconfoundedness, posits that the observed covariates are fully informative of treatment.
+\begin{assumption}[$R$-ignorability \citep{rubin1976missing,bia2021dmlsampleselection}] $R \independent Y(Z) \mid Z,X.$ \end{assumption} \Cref{asn-tx-ignorability}, or unconfoundedness, posits that the observed covariates are fully informative of treatment.
 It is generally untestable but robust estimation is possible in its absence, e.g. via sensitivity analysis and partial identification \citep{zhao2019sensitivity,kallus2021minimax}.
-On the other hand, \Cref{asn-r-ignorability} is true by design as long as the full corpus of datapoints needing annotation is available from the outset, since we choose what datapoints are annotated for ground-truth labels based on $(Z,X)$ alone.
+On the other hand, \Cref{asn-r-ignorability} \textit{is true by design}, since we choose what datapoints are annotated for ground-truth labels based on $(Z,X)$ alone.

-Although one approach is completely random sampling, we are particularly concerned with \textit{how can we select datapoints for expert annotation for optimal estimation}?
-We assume the budget is limited for data annotation, but we have control over the missingness mechanism, i.e. assigning data for expert annotation.
-Define the propensity score and annotation (outcome observation) probability:
+Though completely random sampling enables doubly-robust causal inference, we ask: how can we optimize our choice of annotated datapoints to improve the \textit{variance} of downstream estimation?
+We assume a fixed annotation budget $B\in[0,1]$ that determines the fraction of the dataset that can be annotated.
+We define the propensity score and annotation (outcome observation) probability as follows: